Debalent/Finthos/PROSPECT-COMMUNICATIONS-TEMPLATE.md

 ## 📊 **Executive Summary for Arlo**

 ```
-EXECUTIVE SUMMARY: PEOPLEPAY ENTERPRISE PLATFORM
+EXECUTIVE SUMMARY: Finthos ENTERPRISE PLATFORM
 Prepared for: [Prospect Name]
 Prepared by: Demond J. Balentine, Founder & CEO

 **INVESTMENT OPPORTUNITY OVERVIEW**

-PeoplePay is a production-ready enterprise fintech platform that eliminates 18-24 months of development and compliance work for organizations entering the digital payments market.
+Finthos is a production-ready enterprise fintech platform that eliminates 18-24 months of development and compliance work for organizations entering the digital payments market.

 **KEY INVESTMENT THESIS**
 • $7.3 trillion addressable market with 23% annual growth